dexDev/dexAPI/README.md

 ## GetOrderById

-Get an order details given a specified order id.
+Get the details of an order by order id.

 **Request** `GET /v1/orderbyid/:orderId`